aminamazlin/Promptopia/README.md

 ## Getting Started

-Promptopia is a web application that lets easily you copy pre-made prompts to get you the perfects answer to your question.
+Promptopia is a web application that lets easily you copy pre-made prompts to get you the perfect answer to your question.
 You can filter by username, tag or a keyword.
 You can also create, delete or edit a prompt yourself if you're signed in with Google.

 Make sure you have the following installed on your machine:
 - Node.js